LostInBrittany/Android-TB-2017-AndroidSimpleChatTB/README.md

 The tutorial relies on the use of the [Git](http://git-scm.com/) versioning system for source code management.
 You don't need to know anything about Git to follow the tutorial other than how to install and run a few git commands.

+For every step, the solution is inside the corresponding step folder.
+Inside it you will find a `src` folder with the manifest, the Java code and the resources.

 ### Step-00: Create project